imgag/ngs-bits/README.md

 * none so far

-Changes in release 2019_04:
+Changes in release 2019_05:

-* RohHunter: Added support for input variant lists that are not annotated with VEP.
-See 'af_source' parameter.
-* SeqPurge: added parameter 'compression_level'.
+* SeqPurge: Fixed bug that caused SeqPurge not to terminate if a data-related error occurred.
-* CnvHunter: fixed minor bug in z-score estimation.
+* PERsim: Fixed minor bug (end coordinate below zero).
-* RohHunter: Added support for input variant lists that are not annotated with VEP.
-* Added tools: FastqConcat
+* SampleSimilarity: Fixed minor bug (in BAM mode, overlap variant count is now correct).

 For older releases see the [releases page](https://github.com/imgag/ngs-bits/releases).